-- 2H1.
+2H1.
 A Keirin is a race in which riders sprint after completing a certain number of laps behind a pacer.
 The race will be 8 laps on a 250 m track, 6 laps on a 333 m track and 5 laps on a 400 m track (approximately 2 km total race distance).
 No more than nine riders may compete in a Keirin.
 If the number of entrants warrants, there may be qualification and/or repechage rounds leading to a final race.
-Normally the pacer rides a derny or motorized pacing bicycle; a tandem may be used when practicable. - 2H2.
+Normally the pacer rides a derny or motorized pacing bicycle; a tandem may be used when practicable.

+- 2H2.
 Sprint Rules Apply.
 Except as provided below, rules regarding track sprint riding shall apply to the Keirin. - (a) The starting positions of the riders shall be determined by drawing lots.
 The riders shall be placed side by side on the pursuit line with the sprinters lane being left free.
-The riders shall be held by assistants.
+The riders shall be held, but not pushed by assistants.
 The start shall be given when the pacer approaches the pursuit line in the sprinters lane.
 Unless another rider assumes the responsibility, the rider who drew No. 1 shall follow immediately behind the pacer for at least the first lap, failing which the starter shall stop the race and the rider will be eliminated.
-The rider who drew number 2 shall lead after the restart. - (b) If there is a mishap in the first half lap, the race shall be stopped (immediate restart). - (c) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) and shall gradually increase speed to 45 kph (28 mph) for women and 50 kph (31 mph) for men.
-He shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish. - (d) If the leading edge of the front wheel of any rider's bicycle passes the back edge of the pacer's rear wheel while the pacer is still on the track, the rider shall be disqualified. - (e) The race will be stopped in the event of illegal behavior by one or more riders while behind the pacer.
-The race shall be rerun without the rider(s) at fault.
+The rider who drew number 2 shall lead after the restart. - (b) If there is a mishap in the first half lap, the race shall be stopped and immediately restarted. - (c) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) for women and 30 kph (18 mph) for men and shall gradually increase speed to 45 kph (28 mph) for women and 50 kph (31 mph) for men.
+The pacer shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish. - (d) If the leading edge of the front wheel of any rider's bicycle passes the back edge of the pacer's rear wheel while the pacer is still on the track, the race will be stopped and rerun without the rider(s) at fault.
+The offending rider(s) shall be disqualified. - (e) The race will be stopped in the event of illegal behavior by one or more riders while behind the pacer.
+The race shall be rerun without the rider(s) at fault, who will be disqualified.